-Doctors are one of the consumer tribes that have been hardest hit by COVID-19.
+Doctors are one of the consumer communities that have been hardest hit by COVID-19.
 They are working long hours on the front line, fighting to save people’s lives while exposing themselves—and their families—to infection.

 It’s no wonder more than 70% of frontline healthcare workers are experiencing psychological distress.

 Communities everywhere are expressing their support.
 Even first responders—a group also being pushed to the limits—are saluting healthcare workers with parades.